-People who say that it is compulsory to mention God’s name while slaughtering animals, show the following verses as evidence:
+People who say that it is compulsory to utter God’s name while slaughtering animals, show the following verses as evidence:

-“If you are believers of His evidences, eat the things which Allah’s name is mentioned.”
+“If you are believers of His signs/verses, eat of the things over which Allah’s name has been pronounced.”
 (6:118)

-“Do not eat from which Allah’s name is not mentioned as a deliberate sin.
+“Do not eat of (animals) over which Allah’s name is not pronounced as a deliberate sin.
 Certainly, the strayed ones incite their allies to strive against you.
 If you obey them, you surely become polytheists.”
 (6:121)

-Scholars of Hanafi, Maliki and Hanbali sects understood the expression “do not eat from which Allah’s name is not mentioned” as “animals slaughtered without basmala” and built some other views based on this explanation.
+Scholars of Hanafi, Maliki and Hanbali sects understood the expression “do not eat of (animals) over which Allah’s name is not pronounced” as “animals slaughtered without basmala” and built some other views based on this explanation.
 However, the animals which are referred as “slaughtered without the name of Allah” are nothing but the animals that polytheists sacrifice to their deities.

 Allah the Almighty commands:

 “Say: I cannot find in what has been revealed to me anything forbidden for anyone who wants to eat unless it is carrion, outpoured blood and the swine flesh, all of which is unclean; or that which is slaughtered in a name other than of Allah as a deliberate sin.
 Whoever falls into a state of necessity (and eats) without (the intention of) transgressing and without exceeding the limits (let him know that) your Lord surely forgives and shows mercy.”
 (6:145)

 Therefore, in the light of this verse, while saying “Do not eat of (animals) over which Allah’s name is not pronounced as a deliberate sin”, God actually says “Do not eat of (animals) over which some name other than Allah’s is mentioned to commit a deliberate sin”.